bethtgreen/Employee-Directory/README.md

 ## User-Story
 As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.
+You can search employees based on DOB or Name in the search bar.

 ## Directions
 To run the app first